New app rescues people from bad dates

-NEW YORK (Reuters) - Most people have been there, trapped on an awkward date that is going nowhere.
+NEW YORK, July 10 (Reuters) - Most people have been there, trapped on an awkward date that is going nowhere.
 But relief could be on the way with a new app that provides an incoming rescue call.

 The Bad Date Rescue app, which was launched by the dating website eHarmony.com this week, lets users arrange for a call to appear on their iPhone to graciously allow them to bow out if a date isn’t going well.